Windows DNS Server

 }

-Although the im_msvistalog module can be used for capturing DNS Server Audit events, if performance is a concern, using im_etw is a better choice and remains the recommended method.
+Although the im_msvistalog module can collect DNS Server audit events, using im_etw is a better choice when performance is a concern and remains the recommended method.

 Module im_msvistalog